Earthquake Early Warning - Frequently Asked Questions

 Do Earthquake Early Warning Systems predict earthquakes?

 It is best to assume shaking is imminent and take immediate protective actions.
-For people, this will generally be to Drop, Cover and Hold On (as promoted in the “ShakeOut” earthquake drills).
+For people, this is generally to Drop, Cover and Hold On (as promoted in the "ShakeOut" earthquake drills).
 For systems, the EEW message can trigger automated actions, such as to: open fire hall and ambulance bay doors; slow or stop trains; halt bridge and tunnel traffic; close valves and turn off heat sources; park discs on computers in data centres; pause industrial processes; and sound alarms to stop surgery (re.
 NRCan GeoFact sheet on EEW).

 Will we always be notified of an earthquake that could affect us?